 A lightweight puffy jacket is a good item to carry for at least the first and last 500 miles of your trip, if not the entire time.
 No matter your hiking style or goals, you’ll want one of these to help manage the extreme temperature swings on trail.
 Because the AT is such a wet trail, many hikers appreciate the warm-when-wet benefit of the synthetic Montbell U.L Thermawrap.
 It’s only 8.5 ounces, and even if it does get wet, it dries quickly.
 For the warmer sections of the AT, you may want to switch to the vest version of the jacket, the Montbell U.L.
 Thermawrap Vest.

 It’s almost impossible for someone to thru-hike the AT without walking in the rain for at least a few days straight.
 On the AT, thru-hikers must balance moisture management with overheating from the steep climbs.
-I like the Montbell Versalite, which weighs only 6.4 ounces.
-It adds enough but not too much, and vents well through its pit zips.
-This means you don’t have to constantly be taking off your pack to switch layers.
+Try the Rab Phantom Pull-On It adds enough warmth, but not too much, and since it’s designed for running, it vents better than most.

-Carry an extra pair.
+Carry an extra pair, either wool or a quick-drying synthetic.
 Consider using long underwear as sleep clothes and in colder conditions.

 AT hikers walk through mud and puddles, and sometimes, their feet won’t be dry for days.
 Quality hiking socks will hold up for hundreds of miles, even when wet.
 I find the Darn Tough light hikers fit so well I can barely feel them, which cuts down on the kind of rubbing that can lead to hot spots or chafing from moist footwear.
 Since there are lots of colors and designs, it’ll keep you from accidentally taking some other hiker’s socks from the laundry line at the shelter.
 I carry enough clean, dry extra pairs so that I never have to reuse socks before they dry.